che30/che30/README.md

-# Call me when there is a real algorithmic challenge of course one that can bring help to humanity and ease life.
+# I help people bring their thoughts to fruition.

 Here are some ideas to get you started: